Thrifty shadow estimation: re-using quantum circuits and bounding tails

 A key component of the HKP proposal is that \emph{every classical shadow requires an independent random circuit}.
 This is critical to the mathematical argument for its statistical efficiency, but can be undesirable in practice.
 Especially in near-term quantum computers, it is preferable in many systems to measure a fixed circuit multiple times to generate a large number of classical shadows.
-This can already be seen in experimental implementations of shadow estimation such as~\cite{struchalin2021experimental} which reports repeating each circuit $>10^{4}$ times, and~\cite{huggins2022unbiasing} which reports measuring each circuit $10^3$ times.
+This can already be seen in experimental implementations of shadow estimation such as~\cite{struchalin2021experimental}, which reports repeating each circuit $>10^{4}$ times, and~\cite{huggins2022unbiasing}, which reports measuring each circuit~$10^3$ times.
 This is likely inspired by experience with randomized benchmarking, which similarly samples random circuits (and where the statistics of repeating circuits is well understood~\cite{wallman2014randomized,helsen2019multiqubit}).
-However, the impact of circuit repetition on the statistical efficiency of shadow estimation has to the best of our knowledge not been studied before our work.
+In this work we systematically study the effect of circuit repetition for shadow tomography, which to the best of our knowledge has not been studied before, using tools from representation theory.
+We also apply those tools to the question of whether median-of-means estimators, another key component of the HKP proposal, are actually necessary for shadow tomography.